paper-plane-developers/gtk-rlottie-rs/README.md

 # gtk-rlottie-rs

-gtk::MediaFile that renders lottie animations and telegram stickers using rlottie
+gtk Widget that renders lottie animations and telegram stickers using rlottie

 to use this library you need [rlottie](https://github.com/melix99/rlottie)